TheChymera/chymeric_tutorials/source/_posts/2014-07-23-per-attack-risk-dice-odds.markdown

 Units can be eliminated with the throwing of the dice, and a unit is lost for every instance where the opposing player has a higher score on one cast die.
 The throwing of the die is governed by the following rules:

-* Defenders throw up to 2 dice, they have $\geq 2$ units on the attacked territory.
+* The defender rolls a maximum of 2 dice (one per unit - contingent on the unit number on the attacked territory).
-* Attackers throw up to 3 dice, if they have $\geq 3+1$ units on the attacking territory.
+* The attacker rolls a maximum of 3 dice (one per unit - excluding the last unit and contingent on the unit number on the attacked territory).
 * Only the top dice are considered if a player throws more dice than his opponent.
 * Dice are paired with each other in an ordinal fashion.

-There are already texts providing more wide-ranging whole-battle predictions (as for instance [here](http://www4.stat.ncsu.edu/~jaosborn/research/RISK.pdf)), and closed-source [battle simulators](http://riskodds.com/).
+There are already texts providing more wide-ranging whole-battle predictions (as for instance [here](http://www4.stat.ncsu.edu/~jaosborn/research/RISK.pdf)), and closed-source (and in this particular case inaccurate) [battle simulators](http://riskodds.com/).
 Here we try to offer a transparent formulaic reference and odds table for all single-attack scenarios.

 <!-- more -->